ROCm/MIVisionX/README.md

 ### Linux / macOS

 * The installer will copy
-  + executables into `/opt/rocm/mivisionx/bin`
+  + Executables into `/opt/rocm/bin`
-  + libraries into `/opt/rocm/mivisionx/lib`
+  + Libraries into `/opt/rocm/lib`
-  + OpenVX and OpenVX module header files into `/opt/rocm/mivisionx/include`
+  + OpenVX and OpenVX module header files into `/opt/rocm/include/mivisionx`
+  + Apps, & Samples folder into `/opt/rocm/share/mivisionx`
+  + Documents folder into `/opt/rocm/share/doc/mivisionx`
-  + Apps, Samples, Documents, Model Compiler, and Toolkit are placed into `/opt/rocm/mivisionx`
+  + Model Compiler, and Toolkit folder into `/opt/rocm/libexec/mivisionx`
 * Run the below sample to verify the installation

   **Canny Edge Detection**